The food of the future

 The lesson starts with a paragraph about the weather forecast in which the student identifies compound nouns and adjectives (rainfall, snowstorm, sunshine, etc.).

-They learn how to make compound nouns, compound adjectives, as well as some other compound structures.
+They learn how to make compound nouns and adjectives, as well as some other compound structures.
 Then, they practice using compound structures to complete the sentences.
-They also build their own compounds by matching the words in two columns (snowflake, fingerprint, classmate, etc.).
+They also build compounds by matching the words in two columns (snowflake, fingerprint, classmate, etc.).

 As an introduction to the lesson topic, the student comes up with compounds based on the word corn (cornflake, barleycorn, cornucopia, etc.).